timunie/Ava-ApiTests/website/docs/P_Avalonia_Input_PinchEventArgs_Angle.md

 #### Property Value
+<a href="https://learn.microsoft.com/dotnet/api/system.double" target="_blank" rel="noopener noreferrer">Double</a>

+## Remarks
-<a href="https://learn.microsoft.com/dotnet/api/system.double" target="_blank" rel="noopener noreferrer">Double</a>A pinch gesture is the movement of two pressed points closer together.
+A pinch gesture is the movement of two pressed points closer together.
 This property is the measured angle of the line between those two points.
 Remember zero degrees is a line pointing up.

 ## See Also